 You can also bring your existing plans and one of our expert custom home designers will work with you until you achieve exactly on paper what you imagine your dream home to be.

-We offer Digital Life Size Plan Walkthroughs at our head office in North Lakes so you can have the unique experience of walking through your new home, seeing it come to life before the first tradie appears!
+We offer Digital Full Size Plan Walkthroughs at our head office in North Lakes so you can have the unique experience of walking through your new home, seeing it come to life before the first tradie appears!
 We use the latest technology to project your floor plans onto the floor of our custom-built studio on a 1:1 scale, taking all the guesswork out of designing your new home layout.

 You can even make small or large adjustments along the way until it’s exactly right.
 We welcome you to bring your builder along or we can always recommend builders we work with and trust.